benlau6/fastapi-pynamodb-lambda-versioning/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/499317?v=4&s=140'
 -->
 # Serverless REST API
-This example demonstrates how to setup a [RESTful Web Service](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) using [Presigned URLs](http://boto3.readthedocs.io/en/latest/guide/s3.html?highlight=presigned#generating-presigned-urls) to manage asset uploads and downloads.
+This demonstrates how to setup a [RESTful Web Service](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) using [Presigned URLs](http://boto3.readthedocs.io/en/latest/guide/s3.html?highlight=presigned#generating-presigned-urls) to manage asset ingests and queries.

 The initial POST creates an asset entry in dynamo and returns a presigned upload URL.
-This is used to upload the asset without needing any credentials.
+This is used to upload the asset with needing of API key.
 An s3 event triggers another lambda method to mark the asset as "RECEIVED".
-One can then initiate a PUT to the asset's REST path to mark it as "UPLOADED"

-To download an asset, do a GET to the asset path to get a presigned download URL with an optional TTL.
+To download an asset query, do a GET to the query path to get a presigned download URL with an optional TTL.
-This URL can be used to retrieve the asset with no additional credentials.
+This URL can be used to retrieve the asset with API key.

 Also provides "LIST" and "DELETE" methods.

 DynamoDB is used to store the index and tracking data referring to the assets on s3.
-This is just an example and of course you could use any data storage as a backend.
+It is prefered but other data storage could also be used as a backend.

 ## Structure
-This service has a separate directory for all the assets operations.
+This service have separate directories for all the ingest operations and query operations respectively.
-For each operation exactly one file exists e.g. `assets/delete.py`.
+For each operation exactly one file exists e.g. `ingest/delete.py`.
 In each of these files there is exactly one function defined.
 ### Model
-The idea behind the `assets` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
+The idea behind the `ingest` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.
 ### API GW Integration model
-All methods use `lambda` integration as that reduces the API GW interference in the payload.
+All methods use `lambda-proxy` integration as that reduces the API GW interference in the payload.
 ### Logging
 The log_cfg.py is an alternate way to setup the python logging to be more friendly wth AWS lambda.
 The lambda default logging config is to not print any source file or line number which makes it harder to correleate with the source.